j-tyler/vagrant_setup/README.md

 files from the network will sync to your vagrant box and be available.
 On logout, your files will sync back to the network drive.

-This means you can have a persistent enviornement across all iMacs!
+This means you can have a persistent environment across all iMacs!

+#### Exactly what happens:
+1) Directory ~/network_drive is created.
+2) Your network folder is mounted (linked) to ~/network_drive
+3) Your Github is searched for a fork of this vagrant_setup repo.
+4) If it is found, it clones it to ~/vagrant_setup, else it clones the main branch.
+5) File ~/vagrant_setup/1-VagrantSetup is executed creating a VagrantFile
+6) The box is launched, syncing your files from ~/network_drive into vagrant home folder.
+7) You are ssh'ed into your box.
+...
+8) On exit from your box, your files are synced back onto the network folder.

-### Setup:
+### Script setup:
 1) Fork the repository to your github.

 2) Edit 2-RunOnProvision to add any new commands you'd like executed when you enter your box.
 This will be your vagrant environment.

 3) Execute the script on your local machine.
+A copy of the execution script is on your iMac, in the home folder.

 ### Usage:
 ```